Tracking back to the last station

 Rail logistics is uniquely positioned to benefit from the adoption of IoT solutions, especially in areas like cold chain transport and bulk cargo handling.
 With the global push toward smarter, more sustainable supply chains, the rail sector will continue to evolve, offering excellent cost per kilo efficiency and reliability.

 Rail network corridors which existed previously (and fell into disuse with the ascendancy of the car) are now seeing a political and cultural renaissance.
-The iron rail fell into disrepair when the iron horse died, but the corridor itself remained.
+The iron rail fell into disrepair when the iron horse died, but the corridor itself remained alive.
 Much of the land bank to rebuild the infrastructure exists.
-It is feasible to deploy high speed networks without large civil engineering projects or recrossing major rivers.
-Worldwide there is a renewed interest in rail.
+It is feasible to deploy high speed rail networks without large civil engineering projects or recrossing major rivers.
+Worldwide there is a renewed commercial interest in rail transport.